grzkarpinski/MachiningTechHelperMVC/README.md

 # MachiningTechHelperMVC

 Web aplication for machining technologists.
-Components: Catalogue for storing parameters for your tools (drills, endmills and solid endmills), simple parameters calculator and simple part cost calculator.
+Components: Catalogue for storing parameters for machining tools (drills, endmills and solid endmills), simple parameters calculator and simple part cost calculator.
+Sections of applications are protected by user roles.

-bugs:
--in views for editing tool (such as EditMillingTool) ToolType is shown as default value - not what was entered when creating tool - FIXED
+## Technologies used
+* C#
+* .NET 8
+* ASP.NET Core
+* Entity Framework Core
+* SQL Server
+* XUnit

+## Instalation
+1. Clone the repository
+2. Update the `appsettings.json` file with your database connection string and authentication keys
+3. Run the application

+## Using The App
+TODO - app walkthrough with screenshots